tbuehlmann/lappen/README.md

 $ bundle install
 ```

-Optionally create an `ApplicationFilterStack` from which all Filter Stacks can inherit from by running:
+Optionally create an `ApplicationPipeline` from which all Pipelines can inherit from by running:

 ```sh
 $ bin/rails generate lappen:install